 That was May 1, starting the month with a new browser, it felt good.
-The browser in question is Brave, a browser that started off as a mobile browser but has not matured to a full desktop browser.
+The browser in question is Brave, a browser that started off as a mobile browser but has now matured to a full desktop browser.

 Since inception, Brave’s selling point has always been privacy.
 The browser claims that, unlike others, it does not make you the product thus your browsing remains private and secure.
 Anyway, without a focus on their marketing shenanigans, here’s why Brave was so enticing to me:

-Brave Shield – Among the built-in features is Brave shield which will actually be a good reason for enough people to switch.
+Brave Shield – Among the built-in features is Brave shield which will actually be reason enough for people to switch.
 Shield houses an ad blocker that also blocks auto-playing videos, script blocker that prevents tracking among other features such as 3rd party cookie blocking and forcing HTTPS.
 It even has controls to allow or disallow scripts from specific social media platforms such as Facebook, Twitter and LinkedIn.

 Brave Rewards – Rewards is a unique feature that Brave offers users.
 The idea here is that you get rewarded when you view verified ads offered by Brave.
 Brave claims that the ads do not collect any of your personal data and they are purely based on your browsing behaviour.
-The rewards are in form of tokens which can be used to “tip” your favourite sites you have signed up for the program.
+The rewards are in the form of tokens which can be used to “tip” your favourite sites who have signed up for the program.

 Almost Replaced Chrome